Some directors are primarily interpreters. Julie Taymor has always been a builder.

 One reason Taymor's reputation remains strong is that she never let herself become a single-show monument.
 Her official bio traces the film work carefully: Titus, Frida, Across the Universe, The Tempest, and The Glorias.
 It also tracks the opera work that many casual viewers miss, including The Magic Flute at the Metropolitan Opera and Oedipus Rex, whose film adaptation won an Emmy.

-These projects matter because they show what her real subject is.
+These projects matter because they show her central subject.
 Taymor is interested in translation.
 What happens when myth, folklore, painting, music, ritual, and text are forced to share space?
 How much symbolism can a work carry without becoming inert?
 How can visual density stay emotionally legible?

 Those are director's questions, but they are also designer's questions.
 Taymor has always worked at that border.